pytorch/ignite/docs/source/quickstart.rst

         y_pred = model(x)
         return to_tensor(y_pred, cpu=not cuda), to_tensor(y, cpu=not cuda)

-Remark that the helper function :meth:`create_supervised_evaluator` to create an evaluator accepts an argument `metrics`:
+Note that the helper function :meth:`create_supervised_evaluator` to create an evaluator accepts an argument `metrics`:

 .. code-block:: python